janverb/odoo-repl/README.md

 ## Buildout

-If you use the [Odoo buildout recipe](http://docs.anybox.fr/anybox.recipe.odoo/current/) you can instead launch it using the `odoo-repl` wrapper script, which saves a little typing and is useful for older versions of Odoo that don't have the `shell` subcommand.
+If you use the [Odoo buildout recipe](http://docs.anybox.fr/anybox.recipe.odoo/current/) you can instead launch it using the `odoo-repl` wrapper script, which invokes `python_odoo` and does the basic setup for you.
 The script is automatically installed when you install the module using `pip`.

 Run `odoo-repl` in the buildout directory to launch it.
 To pick a specific database, run `odoo-repl -d <database name>`.